Community Data and Reports

 Cancer

-Breast Cancer Incidence and Deaths
+Breast Cancer Incidence and Death Rate

-• In 2013, the age-standardized incidence rate for breast cancer among females in the North Bay Parry Sound District Health Unit region was statistically lower compared to the Ontario rate (102.0 versus 141.5 cases per 100,000 female population, respectively).
+• In 2014, the age-standardized incidence rate for breast cancer among females in the Health Unit region was statistically higher than the 2013 rate (155.6 versus 97.7 cases per 100,000 females, respectively) and similar to the Ontario rate (146.1 cases per 100,000 females).

 Visit the PHO Snapshots Cancer Incidence and Cancer Mortality pages for more detail.

-Cervical Cancer Incidence and Deaths
+Cervical Cancer Incidence and Death Rate

 Visit the PHO Snapshots Cancer Incidence and Cancer Mortality pages for more detail.

-Colorectal Cancer Incidence and Deaths
+Colorectal Cancer Incidence and Death Rate

 Visit the PHO Snapshots Cancer Incidence and Cancer Mortality pages for more detail.